Restfully Logo

 Hi (name), I have bad news to share that (name) passed away today at (details).
 I don’t have much more information but I wanted you to hear as soon as possible.

-Consider asking key people to contacts so you don’t need to call everyone
+Consider asking key people to contact others so you don’t need to call everyone

 Family & Close Friends